Top 7 Cloud-Based Payroll Software Solutions

 Winner of The Rewards Payroll & HR Software Product of the Year Award 2022, Moorepay boasts an array of consultants ready to give insightful information to its customers, making it ideal for businesses that require hands-on guidance.
 Like ADP, Moorepay provides CIPP-accredited expert payroll advice and offers tax-related educational resources.

-Unfortunately, it doesn't allow for payment of international employees nor does it offer live training – features that Frontier offers.
+When testing the software, we found that, unfortunately, Moorepay doesn't allow for the payment of international employees nor does it offer live training – features that Frontier offers.
 Also, it lacks the transparent pricing that Iris Staffology packs, although for its part, this fact does align it with most of the providers we analysed and tested in our in-depth expert research.

 Moorepay's pricing